kevin-wong/mac-settings/README.md

 #### Downloads

 ##### Witch
-The conventional ⌘-TAB switches between apps, but skips over windows within those apps.
+The conventional ⌘-TAB switches between apps, but skips over windows within those apps. <br/>
-To go to a window, I can ⌘-TAB to the app, then launch Exposè by hitting F3 or swiping down on the trackpad with four fingers (System Preferences > Trackpad > More Gestures).
+To go to a window, I can ⌘-TAB to the app, then launch Exposè by hitting F3 or swiping down on the trackpad with four fingers (System Preferences > Trackpad > More Gestures). <br />
 Or I can preview Exposè while still in ⌘-TAB, by holding ⌘ and hitting 1 on an app.
-But needing 2 steps may be too cumbersome.
-I may need to pause for a second to recall the exact shortcut, when something as simple as switching windows should be done without thought.
 I can avoid Exposè by hitting ⌘-~ (System Preferences > Keyboard > Shortcuts > Move focus to next window) to quickly loop through all the windows in an app.
-But I don't have a bird's eye view, so if I have more than 3 windows, this quickly becomes cumbersome.
+But I can't see all the windows at once, so if I have more than 3 windows, this quickly becomes cumbersome.
 <a href="http://manytricks.com/witch/">Witch</a> lets me use ⌘-TAB to cycle between windows.

-Run WitchConfigure.sh
+Run WitchConfigure.sh <br />
 System Preferences > Click on Witch to register .plist

 ##### Moom